-This walk, in the region facing the Magadino Plain, boasts several points of interest.
-A long trail among vineyards and wineries offering some of the best Merlot from the Ticino area.
-A visit to the old and beautifully restored housing cluster of Curzútt, testifying to the time when daily life mainly revolved around hillside activities.
-Discovery of the Romanesque church of San Bernardo, featuring a number of beautiful frescoes and, finally, the thrill of crossing one of the longest Tibetan bridges in Switzerland (270 metres).
+This walk, in the region facing the Magadino plain, boasts several points of interest: a long trail among vineyards and wineries offering some of the best Merlot from the Ticino area; a visit to the old and beautifully restored housing cluster of Curzútt, testifying to the time when daily life mainly revolved around hillside activities; discovery of the Romanesque church of San Bernardo, featuring a number of beautiful frescoes and, finally, the thrill of crossing one of the longest Tibetan bridges in Switzerland (270 metres).

-The trail begins through rows of vineyards and chestnut woods offering magnificent views of the Magadino Plain and Lake Maggiore, which can be glimpsed in the background.
+The trail begins through rows of vineyards and chestnut woods offering magnificent views of the Magadino plain and Lake Maggiore, which can be glimpsed in the background.
 After passing through several small settlements and following the signs to Curzútt, you will reach a Tibetan bridge that connects the hill of Sementina to the one above Monte Carasso.
 Of breathtaking scenic impact, the bridge measures 270 metres in length and is suspended 130 metres above the creek below.
-A walkway with larch boards, a safety wire mesh on the sides, and a handrail make crossing it much easier and safer.
+A walkway with larch boards, a safety wire mesh on the sides and a handrail make crossing it much easier and safer.

 The old cluster of Curzútt, situated at an altitude of 600 metres, lies just a short distance from the church and boasts a top-notch restaurant.
-In past centuries, people did not live on the Plains as they do today, but rather on the hills.
+In past centuries, people did not live on the plains as they do today, but rather on the hills.
 This, not only because the Ticino River frequently overflowed, meaning that those living along its banks were at a greater risk of contracting malaria, but also to avoid the raids of armies vying for Bellinzona, an important access route to the Alps.

-In recent years the beautiful housing cluster of Curzútt, with its stone buildings, gardens, and terraces planted with fields of grain and vineyards, has been beautifully restored by the Fondazione Curzútt-S. Barnard thanks to a significant investment (6 millions Swiss Francs).
+In recent years the beautiful housing cluster of Curzútt, with its stone buildings, gardens, and terraces planted with fields of grain and vineyards, has been beautifully restored by the Fondazione Curzútt - San Barnard thanks to a significant investment (6 millions Swiss Francs).
 The restoration was not intended to create an open-air museum, but rather a lively centre that now boasts a hostel and a top-level restaurant.
 Several buildings, stonewalls and the old mule path have been renovated with other on-site amenities including a delightful playground for children.